yohasebe/whisper-stream/README.md

 - `-p, --path <value>`: Set the output directory path to create the transcription file
 - `-r, --prompt <value>`: Set the prompt for the API call
 - `-l, --language <value>`: Set the input language in ISO-639-1 format
+- `-f, --file <value>`: Set the audio file to be transcribed
+- `-V, --version`: Show the version number
 - `-h, --help`: Display the help message

 ## Examples

 Here are some usage examples with a brief comment on each of them:

-`whisper-stream`
+`> whisper-stream`

 This will start the script with the default settings, recording audio continuously and transcribing it into text using the default volume threshold and silence length.
 If the OpenAI API token is not provided as an argument, the script will automatically use the value of the `OPENAI_API_KEY` environment variable if it is set.

-`whisper-stream -l ja`
+`> whisper-stream -l ja`

 This will start the script with the input language specified as Japanese; see the [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) page for ISO-639-1 language codes.

-`whisper-stream -v 2% -s 2 -o -d 60 -t your_openai_api_token -p /path/to/output/directory`
+`> whisper-stream -v 2% -s 2 -o -d 60 -t your_openai_api_token`

-This example sets the minimum volume threshold to 2%, the minimum silence length to 2 seconds, enables one-shot mode, sets the recording duration to 60 seconds, specifies the OpenAI API token, and sets the output directory path `/path/to/output/directory` to create a transcription text file.
+This example sets the minimum volume threshold to 2%, the minimum silence length to 2 seconds, enables one-shot mode, sets the recording duration to 60 seconds, and specifies the OpenAI API token.

+`> whisper-stream -f ~/Desktop/interview.mp3 -p ~/Desktop/transcripts -l en`

+This will transcribe the audio file located at `~/Desktop/interview.mp3`.
+The input language is specified as English.
+The output directory is set to `~Desktop/transcripts` to create a transcription text file.

+## Restrictions

+Restrictions such as the languages that can be converted by this program, the types of audio files that can be input, and the size of data that can be converted at one time depend on what the Whisper API specifies.
+Please refer to [Whisper API FAQ](https://help.openai.com/en/articles/7031512-whisper-api-faq).

 ## Author